-How to minimize those undesirable lines on the neck and reduce neck tension with self massage and simple exercises.
+How to minimize those undesirable neck wrinkles and lines and reduce neck tension with self massage and simple exercises.

-As if we needed more news about the impact that technology has on our bodies, there is now evidence that the position that the head and neck are in while we are typing, texting, and looking at phones is causing lines and wrinkles to our necks.
+As if we needed more news about the impact that technology has on our bodies, there is now evidence that the position that the head and neck are in while we are typing, texting, and looking at phones is causing unsightly lines and neck wrinkles.

 Looking downwards most of the day causes a foreshortening and slacking of the major muscles of the neck and lower face, thus causing a variety of health concerns.
 But, cosmetically speaking, these positions are helping create horizontal lines and loose, flabby skin on the neck of younger and younger people, most of whom work at computers or are downward-facing phones and tablets.